There are a few symptoms that can tell you if your lawnmower blade is bent. The number one is going to be vibration.

 Conclusion: Bent Blade Symptoms

-There are a lot of reasons why your blade may be bent, but really just one symptom: vibration.
+There are many reasons why your blade may be bent, but really, just one symptom: vibration.